What do you do when your Google listings turn into Viagra spam?

 Be prepared to explain to nontechnical people “Well if this is a 'Google Conditional Hack' that only effects Google listings, is Google going to fix it?”
 No, the hack is on the site – not Google.
 It's that only the GoogleBot can see the hacked Viagra spam coding.

-Google provides invaluable tools and advice to help recover at Google Webmaster Tools and in the Google Webmaster Help Forums where you can get answers to tough questions within a couple hours.
+Google provides invaluable tools and advice to help recover at Google Console and in the Google Webmaster Help Forums where you can get answers to tough questions within a couple hours.
 Google: Google Webmaster Help Forums

 1. Quarantine Your Site and Secure the Host